zama-ai/concrete-core/concrete-core/docs/how_to/testing_backends.md

 continue with the simple conversion engines that copy data back and forth between the CPU and the GPU, and then implement this verification.

-For this, we're going to use the available fixture for LWE ciphertext vector conversion.
+For this, we're going to use the available fixture for LWE ciphertext array conversion.
 The only thing we need to implement in `concrete-core-fixture` is the synthesis stage, where data will be copied to the GPU, and back again.
-Then we'll use the existing fixture for LWE ciphertext vector conversion to execute the test.
+Then we'll use the existing fixture for LWE ciphertext array conversion to execute the test.

 ## Add the GPU backend in the fixtures